-- 104. Dawn is the sole shareholder of Thrush Corporation, a C corporation.
+104. Dawn is the sole shareholder of Thrush Corporation, a C corporation.
 In the current year, Thrush earned \$350,000 and distributed \$75,000 to Dawn.
 Kirk is the sole shareholder of Swallow Corporation, an S corporation.
 In the current year, Swallow earned \$350,000 and distributed \$75,000 to Kirk.
-Contrast the tax treatment of Thrush Corporation and Dawn with the tax treatment of Swallow Corporation and Kirk. - ANSWER: A C corporation is a separate taxable entity; thus, Thrush Corporation is taxed on the \$350,000 of earnings.
+Contrast the tax treatment of Thrush Corporation and Dawn with the tax treatment of Swallow Corporation and Kirk.

+A C corporation is a separate taxable entity; thus, Thrush Corporation is taxed on the \$350,000 of earnings.
 Income of a C corporation has no effect on the shareholders until such time a dividend is paid.
 When dividends are paid, shareholders must report dividend income on their tax returns.
 Thus, Dawn is taxed on \$75,000 of dividends and the 20%/15%/0% preferential tax rate applies with respect to the dividends.

 Generally, an S is not subject to an entity level Federal income tax.
 Instead, the corporation's income, gains, deductions, and losses are passed through to and reported by the shareholders on their tax returns.
 Thus, Swallow reports the \$350,000 of earnings on its tax return (Form 1120S), but pays no income tax.
 Kirk is taxed on the \$350,000 of earnings from Swallow on his individual income tax return (Form 1040).
 Distributions from S corporations are not taxable to the shareholder (to the extent of stock basis).
 Thus, Kirk is not taxed on the \$75,000 distribution from Swallow.
+POINTS: 1 DIFFICULTY: Moderate LEARNING OBJECTIVES: CPET.SWFT.LO: 2-01 - LO: 2-01 NATIONAL STANDARDS: United States - BUSPORG: Analytic STATE STANDARDS: United States - AK - AICPA: FN-Reporting KEYWORDS: Bloom's: Analysis OTHER: Time: 5 min.